mclinn/tw_dorg/README.md

 ======================

-The Twilio module provides integration with the Twilio cloud communication platform allowing for your Drupal site to integration Voice and SMS functionality.
+The Twilio module provides integration with the Twilio cloud communication platform allowing for your Backdrop site to integrate Voice and SMS functionality.

 The module currently provides the following functionality: